IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/03_metadata-global-attributes.md

 (*Required*.)
 This attribute identifies the name of the instrument or sensor that collected the data.
 Both a short name (used in `Logical_source` and in the filename) and a long name (used in `Logical_source_description`) separated by `>` are required.
 For example,  `Descriptor = "ISOIS>Integrated Science Investigation of the Sun"`.
 This attribute should have single entry.

 ### Discipline
 (*Recommended*.)
 This attribute describes both the science discipline and subdiscipline.
-More than one entry is allowed.
+Multiple entries are allowed.
 The list for space physics is:
 - `"Solar Physics>Heliospheric Physics"`
 - `"Space Physics>Interplanetary Studies"`
 - `"Space Physics>Magnetospheric Science"`